mlange-42/modo/docs/docs/slides/slides.md

 ----

-Get an random Mojo🔥 project
+Clone a random Mojo🔥 project

 ```bash
 # use a fresh directory